AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 39. Save.

 40. Compress the `*.LZ` file and that's it!
-You can now apply your edited UI to the Home Menu on your 3DS using LayeredFS or build a CIA file.
+You can now apply your edited UI to the Home Menu on your 3DS using LayeredFS or build the CIA file.

 ---